Our Projects

 Napa Sanitation District Trunk Sewer Rehabilitation and Habitat Enhancement

-In addition to invasive species removal, WRA Landscape Restoration works with a local native plant nursery to collect seeds on-site and propagate 1,700 native plants for revegetation.
+Because of the project’s proximity to federally protected habitats, WRA coordinated directly with the U.S. Fish and Wildlife Service to secure a Biological Opinion.
+WRA worked closely with the project team to minimize disturbance, ultimately avoiding nearly all sensitive areas and limiting impacts to only temporary disturbances.
+WRA also oversaw the contractor that performed the invasive species removal, and partnered with a local native plant nursery to collect seeds on-site and propagate 1,700 native plants for revegetation.
 Native species collected include: saltgrass (Distichlis spicata), gum plant (Grindelia stricta v. stricta), arrowgrass (Triglochin maritima), Jaumea (Jaumea carnosa), and multiple Juncus species.

 Experts